he000145/CST8911MidProject/readme.md

 | Naveed Hossain | Duty 4 - Power BI | Contributor | AzureDataProject-RG |
 | Bryan Edler | Project Lead | Owner | Entire Subscription |

-Since it is a student project and for a sure period of time all participant were granted a contributor role
+Since it is a student project and for a sure period of time, all participants were granted a contributor role

 ### Implementation Evidence